UP-LaTeR/signed-nut-graphs/README.md

 On Singular Signed Graphs with Nullspace Spanned by a Full Vector: Signed Nut Graphs, https://arxiv.org/abs/2009.09018

-for verification of Table X and Theorems X and X. Each entry gives an adjacency list, together with the pattern of positive and negative weights and the kernel eigenvector as a list of integer entries.
+for verification of Table 1 and Theorems 9 and 21.
+Each entry gives an adjacency list, together with the pattern of positive and negative weights and the kernel eigenvector as a list of integer entries.
 Each graph is given with three lines: